byui-cit-internship/VmProjectBFF/README.md

 THIS FRONTEND STILL NEEDS A BIT OF WORK BUT IT'S WHAT I HAVE BEEN WORKING TODAY.

-It redirects to the status page but now I need to redirect from the status page to the student/faculty view so the user can see the user stories
+It redirects to the status page but now I need to redirect from the status page to the student/faculty view so the user can see the user stories.
+Now it needs styling and the 1st part of frontend should be done.
-🐻🦊🐟🐣🐻‍❄️🐹
+🥳🐻‍❄️

 git comands:
     git add .